FrankJaco/homeassistant-wwino-addon/wonderful_wino/README.md

 ## About

 The Wonderful Wino addon provides a user-friendly interface to manage your wine collection within Home Assistant.
 It can utilize the Local ToDo list integration to maintain a copy of your wine collection complete with essential metadata, making it accessible to your Home Assistant's AI/Voice assistant.

 ![mainview](https://raw.githubusercontent.com/FrankJaco/homeassistant-wwino-addon/main/resources/gui.png)

-We know many "WWinos" out there are already familiar with the wwondeful [Vivino](https://www.vivino.com/) website and app, but for those who aren't, we do recommend them.
-Although a Vivino account isn't required, it is truly a great asset that you may wish to consider.
+We know many "WWinos" out there are familiar with the wwondeful [Vivino](https://www.vivino.com/) website and app.
+If you’re not, we highly recommend checking them out.
+While a Vivino account isn’t required for WW, it’s a fantastic tool that can greatly enhance your wine experience.
 Wonderful Wino accesses the public areas of the Vivino site to obtain the basic facts about your wine streamlining the task of adding them to your inventory.

 Beyond the Wonderful Wino Addon and its GUI, there are currently two additional tools to help streamline adding wine to your inventory after a visit to your favorite wine merchant: For those users of the Chrome Browser, there is the [Wonderful Wino Chrome Extension](https://github.com/FrankJaco/wwino-chrome-extension).
 And for Android phone users who utilize the Vivino App there is the [Wonderful Wino Helper App](https://github.com/FrankJaco/wwino-android-helper).
 More info regarding these additional tools can be found on their respective Github repository pages.

 ## Wonderful Wino's "Optional" Prerequisites:
 1. [Local ToDo list integration:](https://www.home-assistant.io/integrations/local_todo/) Permits the wines stored in the Wonderful Wino database to be accessed via a ToDo list.
 The user can see his wine along with essential wine facts in a compact form.
-Also the user can perform a subset of wine inventory tasks such as informing WWino that you consumed a bottle (which removes it from inventory and permits you to optionally rate the wine you just drank.
-If you plan on exposing your wine collection to you voice assistant, the ToDo list is required.
+Also the user can perform a subset of wine inventory tasks such as informing WWino that you consumed a bottle (which removes it from inventory and permits you to optionally rate the wine you just drank).

+*If you plan on exposing your wine collection to you voice assistant, the ToDo list is required.*

 **Once you have the Local ToDo list integration installed, create a ToDo list for your wine.
 If you want to keep things easy, use the default name of "My Wine"**